Muchori/taxi-simulator/README.md

 ## Description

-NestJS REST API boilerplate for typical project
+NestJS REST API simulating a taxi ordering ride by a passenger.

 ## Table of Contents